Whole House Generator Guide

 Whole house generator installation costs

-Again, installation costs vary by region and also depend on the model of generator you buy.
+Installation costs (separate from equipment costs) vary by region and also depend on the model of generator you choose.
 In 2025, installation costs for whole house generators typically range from $2,000 to $4,000.
 Generally speaking, the cost of installation increases along with the size of the generator being installed.

 Is a standby generator worth it for your home?

 A whole house standby generator can be a worthwhile investment in many cases.
-They provide significant value for all homes as a reliable source of backup energy that can replace grid power during outages without an interruption in service.
+They provide significant value as a reliable source of backup energy that can replace grid power during outages without an interruption in service.
 Having a home backup generator is especially valuable for the following groups:

 • People who live in regions with frequent power outages due to weather